yaybu/yay/docs/resolver.rst

 Folding
 ========

 Of course there are some nodes that cannot be simplified.
-It helps me to think of the Yay graph as an equation.
 A completely pure graph can be entirely solved to a single value.
 However (as discussed later in "Native Classes") not all graph members are pure.
 An extra stage is required to fully support these non-pure elements.
 We call this the folding step.

 When the graph is folded we are essentially doing a traditional constant folding step that a compiler might do to try and generate better code.
 The graph is resolved to "simple types" like: